OliBus801/matsim-sensitivity-calibration/README.md

 TODO : FIX THIS
 matsim-sensitivity-calibration/
 │
-├── data/                    # Input/output data and simulation results
+├── Bounds_Selection/       # Plausibility-based filtering for initial bounds selection
-├── notebooks/              # Jupyter notebooks for analysis and visualization ├── scripts/                # Python scripts for training, filtering, and calibration ├── config/                 # MATSim config files and parameter ranges ├── models/                 # Trained surrogate models and classifiers └── README.md               # Project documentation
+├── Calibration/            # Scripts to generate the samples for calibration tasks using Optuna ├── Sensitivity_Analysis/   # Scripts to generate sample for Morris/Sobol Global Sensitivity Analysis └── README.md               # Project documentation
 ```